pierre-rouleau/pel/doc/pel-manual.rst

-The `pel-ccp.el`_ file provides a collection of commands to perform Emacs style kill/yank and otherwise copy/cut/paste operations on various parts of the text, targetting specific syntax entities or other simpler parts.
+The `pel-ccp.el`_ file provides a collection of commands to perform Emacs style kill/yank and otherwise copy/cut/paste operations on various parts of the text, targeting specific syntax entities or other simpler parts.

 - The following commands copy the specified syntax entities at point into the kill ring: